The Chinese currency is called ‘renminbi’ (人民币) or RMB for short.

 Renminbi is China's national currency (pictured: 100 yuan note).

-If you visit Hong Kong, Macau or Taiwan, you'll need to use the local currency.
+If you’re in Hong Kong, Macau or Taiwan, you'll need to use the local currency.
 Renminbi is legal tender in mainland China only.

-To get a grasp on how money works in China, and to be able to bargain, it’s a good idea to learn the numbers in Mandarin.
+To get a grasp on how money works in China, and to count in Chinese, it’s worth learning the numbers in Mandarin.

-Even knowing numbers 1 through 10 will help you outside the classroom.
+Even knowing numbers 1 through 10 will help you in everyday situations.

 As a teacher in China, it would be rare that you would need to spend 1,000 yuan or more on general living items, so learning up to 999 is considered a relatively safe level.